 At 14 years old, I didn’t really know how to react to such a remark.
 I'm pretty sure I laughed, walked to my desk feeling awkward and proceeded to contemplate just how many times this was going to happen.
 Who else was going to fall for my mum?
 How many of them would joke that I — fat, tall, broad-shouldered and frizzy-haired — had missed out on the "good genes"?

 That same school year, my track coach had already made similar remarks — visibly trying to flirt with my mum in front of my peers despite being married and having a stepdaughter on the team.
 A few months before that, the male director at the eating disorder clinic I attended for treatment for anorexia had likewise been charmed.
 "Your mother is gorgeous," he said during an early therapy session.
 "I can see why you might feel… inadequate."
-Even my best friend (a girl I loved very much without conceptualising it as such because I'd grown up in a devoutly Catholic home) frequently reminded me that my mum was her own "girl crush".
+Even my best friend (a girl I loved very much without conceptualizing it as such because I'd grown up in a devoutly Catholic home) frequently reminded me that my mum was her own "girl crush."

 For as long as I can remember, my mother has been the kind of beautiful that stops people in their tracks.
 She's packed countless careers and lives into her sixty-something years (a feat I've long admired), and one of her first jobs was as a beautician in Colombia, where she was born.
 She has always been talented with makeup and hairbrushes; when she gets dolled up, she evokes a kind of glamour that isn't typical of the small New Jersey town she raised me in.

 What my mother looks like is not her doing any more than what I look like is my own, of course.
 Still, growing up with a parent fawned over for her beauty when I felt anything but proved to be challenging.
 Regardless of how many diets, jazzercise classes and disordered eating behaviours I adopted, my body never fit into the sizes at the lower end of the single-digit spectrum.
-For years, I never even realised I had curly hair.
+For years, I never even realized I had curly hair.
 Before discovering styling products, I simply assumed my mane was destined to look like a victim of severe humidity until the end of time.
 I didn't have my mother's charisma, either.
 Where she was the prototypical extroverted, bubbly, warm Latina, I was shy, quiet and perpetually riddled with social anxiety.
 I hated parties, I didn't know how to woo anyone and I wasn't especially interested in cosmetics that I couldn't purchase at the local mall's goth shop.

 Observing other mothers, it was obvious to me that a lot of them seemed to consider their daughters their "trophies" of sorts.
 There were mums who wanted their girls to be identical extensions of themselves.
 There were others who projected their own hopes and dreams onto their girls, especially if they felt they'd had to sacrifice those hopes and dreams for motherhood.
-There were others still who seemed to show off their "princesses" like someone else might show off a new handbag: a thing they invited others to talk about, compliment, dissect and even "constructively" criticise.
+There were others still who seemed to show off their "princesses" like someone else might show off a new handbag: a thing they invited others to talk about, compliment, dissect and even "constructively" criticize.

 Because of the way I looked, I felt like my mother's failure.
 I wasn’t a perfectly packaged Michael Kors tote with mass appeal but an esoteric, chunky bumbag from the early '90s.
 Sure, some individuals might appreciate me as unconventional or quirky but most would be quick to suggest an alternative.